dashingsoft/pyarmor/docs/questions.rst

 License
 =======

+- **we use Docker to build/obfuscate the code locally then publish the Dockerfile to the client.
+After the build stage, the whole environment (and the license) is gone.
+I wonder how the workflow would be?
+Can I add the license file to the pipeline and register everytime and build?**

+  It's no problem to run Pyarmor in Docker or CI pipeline to obfuscate application.
+Each build registering pyarmor with :file:`pyarmor-regfile-xxxx.zip` which is generated in initial registration.
+But It's not allowed to distribute pakcage pyarmor and :term:`Pyarmor Basic`, :term:`Pyarmor Pro`, :term:`Pyarmor Group` License to customer, and don't run too many build dockers.

 - **We are currently using a trial license for testing, but unfortunately our scripts are big and we are not able to statistically test the operation of Pyarmor.
 Do you have a commercial trial license for a certain trial period so that we can test the operation of Pyarmor for our scripts?**

   Sorry, Pyarmor is a small tool and only cost small money, there is no demo license plan.